IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 ## Receiving UID2 Tokens from Another Sharing Participant

-The steps that the receiver takes are similar for all sharing scenarios.
+The steps that the receiver takes are similar for all approved sharing scenarios.
 The receiver must decrypt the UID2 token to arrive at the raw UID2.
 To do this, you must have a UID2 Portal account and the sender must create a sharing relationship with you, so that you can access the sender's decryption keys.

 :::tip
 When you receive the tokens, we recommend decrypting as soon as possible to avoid token expiration.
 See [Best Practices for Managing Raw UID2s](sharing-best-practices.md#best-practices-for-managing-raw-uid2s).